Rites of Passage

 Child dedications are appropriate for kids of any age and can be tailored to fit the needs and circumstances of each specific family.

-People who have been regular attendees of BUC for more than 6 months are welcome to contact BUC’s Senior Minister to begin planning a child dedication.
+People who have been regular attendees of BUC for more than 6 months are welcome to contact the church office about planning a child dedication.

 Weddings are a joyous, happy occasion in which two adults celebrate their love and make a lasting legal and spiritual commitment to share their lives.
 At BUC, weddings are co-created by the Senior Minister and the couple.
 The ceremony could range from very formal to casual; it might be very ornate, or simple.
 The most important thing for a wedding is for it to fit the personality and needs of the people who are getting married.

-People who have been regular attendees of BUC for more than 6 months are welcome to contact BUC’s Senior Minister to begin planning their wedding.
+People who have been regular attendees of BUC for more than 6 months are welcome to contact the church office about planning their wedding.
 For those who are not yet part of our community, please contact our Administrator for information about renting our campus for weddings.

 Our campus is not available for weddings officiated by any outside individual.